codex-academy/BalloonKata/index.md

 **During the party**

  > 5 red balloons, 1 blue balloon, and 3 yellow balloons popped

 * How many people won’t have balloons?
 * Which colour has the most balloons, and which one has the least?

+## Other parties:

+Remember that your functions should also work for other parties.

+* `7 sets of orange, 3 sets of yellow, and 8 sets of blue.`
+* `R6 for orange, R3.75 for yellow, and R7.50 for blue.`